SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 A boolean value set to true if a tunnel.

-"bridge" and "tunnel" tags can coexist and a map style consuming this schema needs to deal with that.
+`bridge` and `tunnel` tags can coexist and a map style consuming this schema needs to deal with that.

 ## "linearbarrier"